How to Utilize Python Scripts for Automation on Kamatera

 print (“HI”)

-After you’ve edited in the Nano editor, you need to save and exit.
+After you’ve edited in the Nano editor, you need to

 When prompted to confirm the file name, press Enter to save the file with the default name.